Biskupin

 The Museum is situated on a marshy peninsula in Lake Biskupin, ca. 90 km northeast of Poznań and 8 km south of the small town of Żnin.
-It is a division of the National Museum of Archaeology in Warsaw.
+In the years 1956–2000, it was a division of the National Museum of Archaeology in Warsaw.
+After the Polish local government reforms of 1998, Biskupin was granted the status of an independent institution known as the Archeological Museum in Biskupin.

 The site is one of Poland's official national Historic Monuments (Pomnik historii), as designated September 16, 1994, and tracked by the National Heritage Board of Poland.

 History of the excavations

-In 1933 Polish archaeologists discovered remains of a Bronze Age fort/settlement in Wielkopolska (Greater Poland) and the discovery became famous overnight.
+In 1933, schoolteacher Walenty Szwajcer and his students discovered remains of a Bronze Age fort/settlement in Wielkopolska Region (Greater Poland), and the discovery became famous overnight.
 The site was excavated from 1934 onwards by the team from Poznań University, led by archaeologists Józef Kostrzewski (1885–1969) and Zdzisław Rajewski (1907–1974).
 The first report was published in 1936.
 By the beginning of 1939, ca. 2500 m2 had been excavated.
 Biskupin soon became famous, attracting numerous distinguished guests, including officials of the Marshal Piłsudski government, members of the military, and high churchmen such as the primate of Poland.
 The site soon became part of Polish national consciousness, the symbol of achievements of the Slavonic forebears in prehistoric times.
 It was called the "Polish Pompeii" or "Polish Herculaneum".
 The existence of a prehistoric fortress, 70 km from the German border, was used to show that the prehistoric "Poles" had held their own against foreign invaders and plunderers as early as the late Bronze Age.
 Biskupin came to feature in paintings and popular novels.

 When the Germans occupied Poland in the autumn of 1939, Biskupin was renamed "Urstädt".
 In 1940, excavations were resumed by the SS-Ahnenerbe until 1942.
 When the Germans were forced to retreat they flooded the site hoping to destroy it, but—ironically—it led to very good preservation of the ancient timbers.
 Excavations were resumed by Polish archaeologists after the war and continued until 1974.